michaelrsweet/lprint/DOCUMENTATION.md

 LPrint Documentation
 ====================

-LPrint v1.0 - February 17, 2020
+LPrint v1.1 - March 14, 2021
-Copyright 2019-2020 by Michael R Sweet
+Copyright 2019-2021 by Michael R Sweet

-LPrint is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
+LPrint is licensed under the Apache License Version 2.0.
 See the files "LICENSE" and "NOTICE" for more information.

 Table of Contents